What Are the Basics of Preschool: Foundation

 Problem-solving: Play-based activities encourage preschoolers to solve problems and find solutions, developing critical thinking and decision-making skills.

-4. The Importance of Parental Involvement in Preschool Education.
+The Importance of Parental Involvement in Preschool Education

-Home-based learning: Parents can reinforce academic skills by engaging in home-based learning activities, such as reading books, playing educational games, and exploring the world together.
+Home-based learning: Parents can reinforce academic skills through home-based learning activities such as reading books, playing educational games, and exploring the world together.

 Communication with educators: Parents can communicate with preschool educators to better understand their preschooler’s progress and identify areas for improvement.